Table of Contents

 Rosewood fingerboard with 22 medium jumbo frets

-The rosewood fingerboard is smooth and comfortable to play, and the medium jumbo frets are ideal for fast playing.
+The rosewood fingerboard is smooth and comfortable, and the medium jumbo frets are ideal for fast playing.

 Pros & Cons of Epiphone SG Special Satin E1